trendless/chtmlrelay/README.md

 Postfix is configured to require valid TLS by setting [`smtp_tls_security_level`](https://www.postfix.org/postconf.5.html#smtp_tls_security_level) to `verify`.
-If emails don't arrive from a chatmail server to your server, the problem is likely that your server does not have a valid TLS certificate.
+If emails don't arrive at your chatmail relay server, the problem is likely that your relay does not have a valid TLS certificate.

-You can test it by resolving `MX` records of your server domain and then connecting to MX servers (e.g `mx.example.org`) with `openssl s_client -connect mx.example.org:25 -verify_hostname mx.example.org -verify_return_error -starttls smtp` from the host that has open port 25 to verify that certificate is valid.
+You can test it by resolving `MX` records of your relay domain and then connecting to MX relays (e.g `mx.example.org`) with `openssl s_client -connect mx.example.org:25 -verify_hostname mx.example.org -verify_return_error -starttls smtp` from the host that has open port 25 to verify that certificate is valid.

-When providing a TLS certificate to your server, make sure to provide the full certificate chain and not just the last certificate.
+When providing a TLS certificate to your chatmail relay server, make sure to provide the full certificate chain and not just the last certificate.

-If you are running Exim server and don't see incoming connections from a chatmail server in the logs, make sure `smtp_no_mail` log item is enabled in the config with `log_selector = +smtp_no_mail`.
+If you are running an Exim server and don't see incoming connections from a chatmail relay server in the logs, make sure `smtp_no_mail` log item is enabled in the config with `log_selector = +smtp_no_mail`.
 By default Exim does not log sessions that are closed